 In the Twin Cities of Minneapolis and St. Paul you can rent a bike at a Nice Rides bike sharing facility if you don't have a bike of your own.

-Enjoy Minnesota bike trails throughout the state.
+There are miles of paved urban trails throughout the state as well as challenging bike rides for adventurers.
 We offer short descriptions of some of Minnesota's best biking trails and links to more extensive guides to biking Minnesota.

 Gateway State Trail: This 18-mile, converted rail-trail, begins in St.Paul and takes you through Maplewood, North St. Paul, and Oakdale.

 You will ride through urban areas and connect with various parks then on into the more rural scenes of Washington County, and end at Pine Point Regional Park 4 miles northwest of Stillwater.

 The Mississippi River Bike Trail begins in Itasca State Park and gives riders an up close experience of Minnesota's North Woods.
 You will travel through small towns like Bemidji, where you will find bike-friendly services and accommodations.
 The trail eventually leaves the less populated regions and approaches the Minneapolis/St. Paul urban area.
 The hundreds of miles of these Minnesota bike trails trails connect through the Twin Cities to dozens of city parks and natural areas.
 Continuing along the USA's second longest river, the Mississippi River Trail winds all the way from the Mississippi river headwaters near Itasca, Minnesota to the Gulf of Mexico.